-We evaluated the key factors and assumptions used to develop these estimates and determined that they are reasonable in relation to the basic financial statements taken as a whole and in relation to the applicable opinion units.
-In addition, the financial statements include a net pension liability and other pension-related amounts, which are dependent on estimates made by the plan.
-These estimates are based on historical trends and industry standards, but are not within the control of management.
+We evaluated the key factors and assumptions used to develop this estimate and determined that it is reasonable in relation to the basic financial statements taken as a whole and in relation to the applicable opinion units.

+In addition, the financial statements include a net pension liability and other related amounts, which are dependent on estimates made by the plan.
+These estimates are based on historical trends and industry standards but are not within the control of management.